Jan 20: We will suspend the SamurAI Coding contests after this 2020-21 contest.

 Registration and Submission

-Please register your information and submit your program on the contest server.
+Please register your information and submit your program following the instruction

 For World Finalists:

-All World Final contestants will be presented on the contest site.
+All World Final contestants will be awarded and presented at this website.

 Game and AI